Person walking down a sunlit path surrounded by trees at sunrise

 Intensive Outpatient Program (IOP)

 Participation in an IOP provides supportive care in a safe, non-judgmental setting.
 The sessions are designed to increase independence and build a positive self-image.
 Patients can live at home and participate in school or work while attending our IOP.
 They will participate in sessions two to four days a week from 10 am to 2:30 pm.
-The program includes:

 The groups are intended to support transitioning back into the real world.